knncolle/knncolle/README.md

 If you're not using CMake, the simple approach is to just copy the files - either directly or with Git submodules - and include their path during compilation with, e.g., GCC's `-I`.
 Note that this will require the manual inclusion of all dependencies, namely the [Annoy](https://github.com/spotify/annoy) and [HNSW](https://github.com/nmslib/hsnwlib) libraries.

+## Further comments

+Both Annoy and HNSW will attempt to perform manual vectorization based on SSE and/or AVX instructions.
+This may result in differences in the results across machines due to changes in numeric precision across architectures with varying support for SSE/AVX intrinsics.
+For the most part, such differences can be avoided by consistently compiling for the "near-lowest common denominator" (such as the typical `x86-64` default for GCC and Clang) and ensuring that the more specific instruction subsets like SSE3 and AVX are not enabled (which are typically off by default anyway).
+Nonetheless, if reproducibility across architectures is important, it can be achieved at the cost of some speed by defining the `NO_MANUAL_VECTORIZATION` macro, which will instruct both Annoy and HNSW to disable their vectorized optimizations.

 ## References

 Wang X (2012).